cechandler/dissertation-paper/dissertation/diss-outline.md

 - Pierre Boulez
 - Franco Donatoni

+From *Concerto for Piano and Orchestra* program note:

+> Characteristically for Hans Abrahamsen’s works, one can dig out layer upon layer of earlier pieces from below the surface of the piano concerto.
+But there are also hidden allusions, as well as obvious references, to the music of other composers.
+This is clearest in the second movement, where one finds an explicit reference to Mahler - ‘(Wie Mahler!)’ - at a point where the trumpet, fanfare-like, repeats the note C sharp.
+The third movement has a similar tribute to György Ligeti, who along with Per Nørgård and Pelle Gudmundsen-Holmgreen has been among Hans Abrahamsen’s most important teachers.

 ## Possibly mention pieces arranged from smaller works
   - Pictures at an Exhibition (suite of 10 piano pieces, like A's Ten Studies)